Toronto Paramedic Services: Challenges

-As a result of how Canada's universal healthcare system is set up, hospital in-patient beds and Emergency Departments tend to be severely overcrowded, resulting in difficulties for paramedics transferring the care of their patients to hospital staff in a timely manner.
+Hospital in-patient beds and Emergency Departments tend to be severely overcrowded, resulting in difficulties for paramedics transferring the care of their patients to hospital staff in a timely manner.
 Two- to four-hour delays in the transfer of care are commonplace, and six- to eight-hour delays are not unheard of.
 When this occurs, the service's ability to provide service to emergency calls in a timely manner will often degrade, because of decreased unit availability.
 Multiple stakeholders and various levels of government are currently seeking solutions to this problem, but have, so far, experienced only limited success.

 The funding for Toronto Paramedic Services occurs as a result of a mixed formula, with fifty percent of funding coming from the municipal tax base and fifty percent from the provincial government.
 The funding of Toronto Paramedic Services is based upon its census population, not its business day population.
 As a result, there are always more people requiring EMS services than the system has been funded for.

 Language barriers and cultural misperceptions in Toronto's multicultural landscape are commonplace for Toronto's paramedics.
 The service subscribes to Language Line, a simultaneous telephone-based translation service which operates in more than 140 languages.
 This service is used by Emergency Medical Dispatchers processing 9-1-1 calls, or by paramedics treating patients in the field, on a daily basis.
 The service also operates its own ethnocultural access program.

 The 'Baby Boom' generation is aging.
 As it does so, all of those 'boomers' become net consumers of health care, driving up demand for services.
 Simultaneously, all of those 'boomers' employed by the service in the early 1970s are reaching the end of their careers and retiring.
 Since subsequent generations are typically much smaller, the service is experiencing difficulty in recruiting suitably trained replacement staff, just as demand for services is increasing.